COVID 19 FAQ's

 What if I have a ticket for a theatre show?

 We are in the process of moving as many shows as possible into 2021.
 Our Box Office team will be contacting relevant customers.
 Customers can have a full refund of the value of their ticket; they can choose to put the value on to a loyalty card to be used at a later date; they can transfer the value to another show; or they can donate the value to the Torch Theatre.
 Some shows due to programming logistics will not return in 2021.
 Please bear with us through this process, our Box Office team will be in touch.
-Our phone lines currently remain unanswered and we are only occasionally checking Box Office voicemails.

 What is the Torch doing to protect the safety of its customers when open?